2018–19 in English football: Diary of the season

 8 December 2018: Manchester City lose 2–0 at Chelsea, resulting their first defeat of the season.
 This also meant that Liverpool go top of the league after defeating Bournemouth 4–0 away.

 18 December 2018: José Mourinho is sacked as manager of Manchester United after a poor start to the season left them in seventh place, nineteen points behind rivals Liverpool.
 Former Manchester United player Ole Gunnar Solskjær takes over as caretaker manager until the end of the season, on loan from Norwegian club Molde.

 31 December 2018: 2018 ends with defending champions Manchester City dropping points and losing to Chelsea, Crystal Palace and Leicester City to give Liverpool a 7 point gap lead after winning every game in December.
-Tottenham Hotspur remains third despite losing to Arsenal and Wolverhampton Wanderers, and Chelsea drop to fourth, despite defeating Manchester City.
-Arsenal stays at fifth, and Ole Gunnar Solskjær's Manchester United rise to sixth in the table.
+Tottenham Hotspur remain third despite losing to Arsenal and Wolverhampton Wanderers, and Chelsea drop to fourth, despite defeating Manchester City.
+Arsenal stay fifth, and Ole Gunnar Solskjær's Manchester United rise to sixth in the table.
 In the Championship, Leeds United have a 3 point lead at the top above second-place Norwich City.
 West Bromwich Albion, Sheffield United, Middlesbrough and Derby County complete the promotion play off spots, with Middlesbrough ahead of Derby County only on goal difference.
 Ipswich Town remain bottom of the table, 5 points behind 23rd placed Reading and 7 points behind 22nd placed Rotherham United.

 3 January 2019: The last undefeated team in England's top five divisions, Liverpool, lose 2–1 to Manchester City, preserving Arsenal's Invincibles record from the 2003–04 season.

 11 January 2019: A spy was discovered at Derby County’s training ground before their game at Leeds.
-The whites won 2-0 later on the day.
+The whites won 2–0 later on in the day.

 21 January 2019: Cardiff City's record signing, Emiliano Sala was on board a Piper Malibu that disappeared near Alderney in the Channel Islands.

 31 January 2019: The first month of 2019 concludes with Liverpool still top of the Premier League, though now only 5 points ahead of Manchester City.
 Spurs remain third, while Arsenal climb to fourth, with 2 points and a +4 goal difference the margin between them, Chelsea, and Manchester United.
 Wolves' return to the top flight continues to be a successful once as the Midlanders stand 7th, though only 4 points separate them from West Ham in 12th.
 Huddersfield are rooted to the foot of the table, 12 points adrift of 17th-placed Burnley, and look destined for a return to the Championship.
 Fulham (19th) and Cardiff are also some distance from safety.
 A tier below, Leeds still hold their 3-point buffer over Norwich.
-The top six in unchanged, except for Sheffield United climbing above West Brom.
+The top six is unchanged, except for Sheffield United climbing above West Brom.
 Meanwhile, Ipswich are still stuck at rock bottom, Reading are now in 22nd, a point behind Rotherham, and Bolton has dropped to 23rd.